pajoma/vscode-journal/README.md

 Press `Ctrl+Shift+J` to open the journal's smart input and start typing right away.
 Press `F1` or `Ctrl+Shift+P` to access one of the  commands.
 All supported commands are described ([here](./docs/commands.md)).

 The notes are stored in a folder on your pc using the following structure (taking ZIM Desktop wiki as inspiration: `year/month/day.md`, the notes files for October 22th would be `../2016/10/22.md`.
 Detailed notes (e.g. meeting notes) are placed in the subfolder `../2016/10/22/some-meeting-notes.md`. (soon: will be configurable)

+## Suggested extensions
+vscode-journal is mainly responsible for organizing your notes and journal entries, it does not come with any user interface (besides the smart input).
+If you prefer tree like views for your notes and tasks, have a look at the following extensions by Gruntfuggly and Kortina

+* [vscode-journal-view](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.vscode-journal-view) to easly navigate to your entries and notes by date
+* [todo-tree](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree) to quickly access and manage your tasks
+* [markdown notes](https://marketplace.visualstudio.com/items?itemName=kortina.vscode-markdown-notes) for enhanced navigation capabilities between your notes

 ## Settings